What is Electronic Stability Control?

 Massively.
 The NZ Transport Agency says international research shows the technology can reduce ‘loss-of-control’ accidents by 20-30%.

 The amount of suffering the agency expects the technology to save is huge.
-Making it compulsory on cars is forecast to prevent 410 deaths and 1890 serious injuries over the next two decades.
-A further 22 lives will be saved, and 102 people spared from serious injury by making it compulsory on light commercials.
+Making it compulsory on cars is forecast to prevent approximately 410 deaths and 1890 serious injuries over the next two decades.
+A further 22 lives will be saved, and 102 people spared from serious injury by making it compulsory on light commercial vehicles.

 How can I tell if my car has ESC?

 When buying a car, ask.
-It is often listed in the Trade Me Motors listing as well.
+It is often noted in the Trade Me vehicle listing as well.

-You can check your car for the aforementioned button, pictured in this story.
-Also when you turn on your car the same symbol should show on your dashboard, and switch off when the car is running.
-If it stays lit, it means there may be an error.
+You can check your car for the little button we mentioned earlier.
+Also, when you turn on your car the same symbol should show on your dashboard, then switch off when the car is running.
+If it stays lit, it may mean there’s an error.

 Should I ever turn ESC off?

-Some sports-focussed vehicles have systems that will reduce the level at which ESC will intervene, but even these settings are best left for controlled conditions.
+Some sports-focused vehicles have systems that’ll reduce the level at which ESC will intervene, but even these settings are best left for controlled conditions.